As long as:

 Nonetheless, such prior approval is not required if such offer for subscription or purchase of, or issuing of an invitation to subscribe or purchase of shares of a foreign corporation whose shares are listed on an exchange outside Malaysia is made pursuant to an employee share or employee share option scheme.

-Full prospectus registration is also not required if such offer for subscription or purchase, or invitation to subscribe for or purchase securities qualifies as an "excluded offer" or "excluded invitation" pursuant to the Capital Markets and Services Act 2007.
-This includes an offer or invitation made to employees or directors of the offeror / issuer or its related corporation pursuant to an employee share or ESOS.
-However, where any information or material pertaining to the offer is distributed or issued to employees in Malaysia, such materials, constituting an information memorandum, should be filed with the SC within 7 days after its first issuance in Malaysia.
-Such materials include information describing the business and affairs of the employer issued in respect of the offer and any communications to the employee regarding the offer.
+Full prospectus registration is also not required if such offer for subscription or purchase, or invitation to subscribe for or purchase securities qualifies as an "excluded offer" or "excluded invitation" pursuant to the Malaysian Capital Markets and Services Act 2007.
+This includes an offer or invitation made to employees or directors of the offeror/issuer or its related corporation pursuant to an employee share or employee share option scheme.
+However, where any information or material pertaining to the offer is distributed or issued to employees in Malaysia, such materials, constituting an information memorandum and/or disclosure document, should be filed with the SC within 7 days after its first issuance in Malaysia.
+Such materials include information describing the business and affairs of the employer, key characteristics of the employee share or employee share option scheme, the nature of the obligations assumed by the parties, the risks associated with and/or the essential terms of the employee share or employee share option scheme, issued in respect of the offer and any communications to the employee regarding the offer.

 The offer of options generally is exempt from affirmative securities requirements.